cshatto/fire-recovery/README.md

 ```

-#### 3. Run the Container
+#### 2. Run the Container
-Run the container with a volume mount to make /fire-recovery writable and persist files to your local ~/ot-recovery directory:
+Running the Docker will expose it to a port 8000 so we include a flag (-p) in the run:
 ```
 docker run -d -p 8000:8000 cshatto/fire-recovery

 ```

-Check that the container is running in the backgroound (-d):
+Check that the container is running in the backgroound and copy the container ID:
 ```
 docker ps
 ```

-#### 4. Run main.py
+#### 5. Run main.py
+Enter container using the 'exec' command and the <container> id you copied in the previous step.
 ```
 docker exec -it <container_id> bash python3 main.py